-When I was a little girl, Barbie - who would be a vintage Barbie today was my favorite toy.
+When I was a little girl, Barbie – who would be a vintage Barbie today was my favorite toy, along with all of the Barbie doll clothes I had to go with her.
 My twin sister, Carol and I usually played with her with our neighborhood girlfriends.
 Off we would go many a morning to their house with our packed Barbie cases in hand, not returning until our mom called us home for dinner.
 I can’t recall any other time in my life that I had such a large haute couture wardrobe that fit like a glove and was all neatly arranged and stored in a highly organized traveling closet.
-Early Barbie clothes were not just “doll clothes”, they were true miniature knock-off’s of late 50′s and early 60′s era fashions.
+Early Barbie clothes were not just “doll clothes”, they were true miniature knock-off’s of late 50’s and early 60’s era fashions.
 They were made with great detail and the fashion trends of the times were closely followed making them highly collectible today.

 I don’t play with Barbie anymore, but thought it would be fun to see some of the favorite outfits I used to dress her with on a daily basis.
 I didn’t want to display a doll, but came up with this tassel idea.
 The best part about doing this for collectors is that you don’t have to alter the dress at all.